squ1rrel-ctf/squ1rrel.dev/_posts/2023-01-05-kitctf-protector.md

 author: Ace314159
 ---

-This was a cool reversing challenge, where I wrote a GDB script to deobfuscate the binary and undo the operations to get the flag.
+This was a cool reversing challenge where I wrote a GDB script to undo obfuscated operations to get the flag.

 ## Setup